tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 variosu components.
 These objects are:

- * LenaHelper, which takes care of the configuration of the LTE radio access network, as well as of coordinating the setup and release of EPS bearers
+ * LteHelper, which takes care of the configuration of the LTE radio access network, as well as of coordinating the setup and release of EPS bearers
  * EpcHelper, which takes care of the configuratio of the Evolved Packet Core

-It is possible to create a simple LTE-only simulations by using LenaHelper alone, or to create complete LTE-EPC simulations by using both LenaHelper and EpcHelper.
-When both helpers are used, they interact in a master-slave fashion, with LenaHelper being the Master that interacts directly with the user program, and EpcHelper working "under the hood" to configure the EPC upon explicit methods called by LenaHelper.
+It is possible to create a simple LTE-only simulations by using LteHelper alone, or to create complete LTE-EPC simulations by using both LteHelper and EpcHelper.
+When both helpers are used, they interact in a master-slave fashion, with LteHelper being the Master that interacts directly with the user program, and EpcHelper working "under the hood" to configure the EPC upon explicit methods called by LteHelper.
 The exact interactions are displayed in the following diagram:

 .. seqdiag:: helpers.seqdiag